pgRouting/workshop/docs/source/chapters/about.rst

     Alike 3.0 License: http://creativecommons.org/licenses/by-sa/3.0/
    ****************************************************************************

-About
+About The Workshop
 ===============================================================================

 .. image:: /images/osgeo.png
     :align: center
     :target: http://www.osgeo.org/

-This workshop makes use of several FOSS4G tools.
+This workshop uses several FOSS4G tools.
 Most of FOSS4G software is related to other open source projects and it would go too far to list them all here.